seckincengiz/xr/README.md

 * [Nomtek](https://www.nomtek.com/xr-ar-development) - Nomtek is a world-class Magic Leap development partner
 * [Elmparklabs](https://www.elmparklabs.com/services) - Offers you to plan and execute your XR strategy and applications
 * [Innovation Rock](https://innovation-rocks.com/) - Offers you to transform businesses through new realities
+* [Next / Now](https://nextnowagency.com/) - It is an award-winning digital experience agency
+* [Cemtrex Labs](https://cemtrexlabs.com/) - Offers you to transform your brand with a help of immersive technology
+* [Lucid Reality Labs](https://lucidrealitylabs.com/) - XR solutions from concept & design to development and support
+* [Three View Studio](https://treeview.studio/) - Immersive Technology Development Studio
+* [CM&D](https://chocolatemilkdonuts.com/) - Offers you XR experience development service with the latest tech

 ### About